iboing/CliqueNet/README.md

 - [Results on ImageNet](#results-on-imagenet)

 ## Introduction
 CliqueNet is a newly proposed convolutional neural network architecture where any pair of layers in the same block are connected bilaterally (Fig 1).
 Any layer is both the input and output another one, and information flow can be maximized.
-During propagation, the layers are updated alternately (Tab 1), so that each layer will always receive the feedback information from the layers that are updated more lately.
+During propagation, the layers are updated alternately (Fig 2), so that each layer will always receive the feedback information from the layers that are updated more lately.
 We show that the refined features are more discriminative and lead to a better performance.
 On benchmark classification datasets including CIFAR-10, CIFAR-100, SVHN, and ILSVRC 2012, we achieve better or comparable results over state of the arts with fewer parameters.
 This repo contains the code of our project, and also provides some experimental results that are out of the paper.

 <div align=left><img src="https://raw.githubusercontent.com/iboing/CliqueNet/master/img/fig1.JPG" width="40%" height="40%">